llm-workflow-engine/llm-workflow-engine/README.md

 ## Requirements

 To use this repository, you need  `setuptools` installed.
 You can install it using `pip install setuptools`.
+Make sure that you have the last version of pip: `pip install --upgrade pip`

 ## Installation